MicrosoftDocs/memdocs/sccm/desktop-analytics/deploy-prod.md

 ![Screenshot of Prepare Production view in Desktop Analytics](media/prepare-production.png)

-Review the state of apps, Office apps, Office add-ins, and Office macros.
+Review the state of your apps.
 Use that information to set the upgrade decision for each of those assets.

-Use each of the tabs to review the status of apps, Office apps, Office add-ins, and Office macros.
+Use each of the tabs to review the status of the apps.
 In each tabbed view, you can filter the results to show devices that are on track for upgrade, need your attention, devices with mixed results, and those devices in an undetermined state.

-The **Office Macros** view shows advisories related to macro-enabled files.
-It doesn't show the actual macro-enabled files.
-Select a specific advisory to see additional details. <!-- You can also export this list for later use, such as to run the Readiness Toolkit on this subgroup for still more detail about reported issues like the names of the files for which the advisories were raised. -->

 Select **Meeting Goals** to filter the view to assets that are likely ready for production deployment based on the following criteria: